carpentries-incubator/fair-bio-practice/_episodes/04-intro-to-metadata.md

 > {: .solution}
 {: .challenge}

-> ## Identifying metadata types - optional (5 minutes)
-> In groups, now repeat the excercise for the example of the previous section.
-{: .challenge}

 > ## Open Researcher and Contributor ID (ORCID)
 >
 > Have you ever done a search in pubmed and found that you have
 > *doppelganger*?
 So how can you uniquely associate something you created
 > to just you and no other researcher that has the same name?
 > Do not worry, there is a solution to that!
 It is called an ORCID.
 > An [ORCID](https://orcid.org/) is a unique identifier that links the resources
 > you produced with you.
 >
 > If you do not have an [ORCID](https://orcid.org/), you should consider getting one!